Tables game: Turkey

-Tavla (from Medieval Greek τάβλη or from Arabic "tawleh"), is a very popular game in Turkey.
+Tavla (from Latin Tabula, from Medieval Greek τάβλη or from Arabic "tawleh"), is a very popular game in Turkey.
 It lacks a doubling cube, gammons and backgammons are counted as two points called mars and the players may not hit and run in their home boards.
 Matches are usually played to five points.
 It is customary to call the dice rolls their Persian number names, with local spellings: yek (1), dü (2), se (3), cehar (4), penç (5), and şeş (6).

 There are many variants of Tavla in Turkey, where the course of play changes drastically.
-The usual tavla is also known as erkek tavlası meaning boys' or men's tavla.
-The other variant kız tavlası (meaning girls' tavla) is a game which depends only on the dice and involves no strategy.
-There is another variant called asker tavlası (meaning soldiers' tavla) where the pieces are thrown to the board randomly and the opponents try to flip their pieces over the opponents' pieces to beat them.
+The usual tavla is also known as erkek tavlası ("boys' tavla" or "men's tavla").
+The other variant kız tavlası ("girls' tavla") is a game which depends only on the dice and involves no strategy.
+There is another variant called asker tavlası ("soldiers' tavla") where the pieces are thrown to the board randomly and the opponents try to flip their pieces over the opponents' pieces to beat them.
 The player with no pieces left loses the game.
-This variant doesn't involve dice at all and the play depends more on hand-eye coordination than tactical decision making. Üniversite tavlası (university tavla) is a variant of the game played with two or more tavlas and four or more players, with the players forming groups.
+This variant doesn't involve dice at all and the play depends more on hand-eye coordination than tactical decision making. Üniversite tavlası ("university tavla") is a variant of the game played with two or more tavlas and four or more players, with the players forming groups.
 The dice are thrown only by two opposing players and the rest must play the same dice.
 If a team member gets beaten and cannot enter, his teammates cannot play for that round.
 Although the dice are the same, the game on every board differs, where the case of one team member winning and another losing is very common.
 This variant is considered much harder because the player must take more than one play into account while only being capable of making decisions on his own board.